Moremar/IT_tutorials/Docker/README.md

 This Dockerfile can be multi-stage, which means it includes multiple `FROM` instructions.
 Each `FROM` instruction creates a stage that can copy code from previous stages.

-In an Angular or REACT application, it means we can have :
+In an Angular or React application, it means we can have :
 - a first stage using ` FROM node` to build the production frontend code
 - a second stage using `FROM nginx` copying the production code from the previous stage to the folder that NGINX serves